 End diagonal braces are used between the end pairs of standards in the transverse direction.

 They extend from the first cup near ground level to the top working level in an alternating manner.

 It is essential that scaffolds be tied to the building or suitable structure to resist a minimum design force to prevent inwards or outwards movement of the scaffold.
 As such, they provide stability and enable effective performance of the scaffold structure as it grows in height and length.
 As a general rule, ties need to commence where the scaffold height exceeds 3 times its least width.
-Typically ties comprise scaffold tube and right angle scaffold couplers are connected to the standards using right-angled scaffold couplers.
+Typically ties comprise scaffold tubes and right-angle scaffold couplers are connected to the standards using right-angled scaffold couplers.
 Care must be taken that ties do not obstruct clear access along the full length of the working and access platforms.

 The scaffold must not be built to allow it to cantilever more than 4m without cladding beyond the last level of ties (refer to Figure 20).

 Note: In the example shown, tie tubes are not connected directly to standards but to horizontal tubes spanning between standards, as shown in Figure 18.